Sixth June

 Sixth June are an audio/visual project from Berlin with origins in Belgrade, formed in 2007 by visual artist Laslo Antal and actress Lidija Andonov.
 All their releases have seen the pair explore multiple sides to their dark cinematic post new wave sound.

 History

 In 2009 Sixth June performed at Exit Festival in Novi Sad.

-2010 they moved to Berlin and released their first album Everytime on German label Genetic Music and had appearance at BIMfest in Antwerp.
+In 2010, they moved to Berlin and released their first album Everytime on the German label Genetic Music and appeared at BIMfest in Antwerp.
 The Sixth June Video “Oh no it's burning” was part of the Berlin Music Week.
-On sixth June 2011 they released the EP Back For A Day.
+On sixth June, 2011, they released the EP Back For A Day.